 Except Serra was swinging his right hand over the top.

 The blow caught St-Pierre behind the ear and he stumbled.
-Serra swarmed the champion, using his compact reach to fire right hand after right hand to the temple, repeatedly dropping the champion.
+Serra swarmed the champion, using his compact reach to fire right hand after right hand to the temple, repeatedly dropping GSP.
 30 seconds later, Serra landed cleanly to the chin and pounded St-Pierre out.

 The greatest upset in UFC history had been completed.